OData/odata.net/docs/1_interfaces+datatypes.md

 ### parsing

 Parser combinators were tried using the Sprache nuget package.
 Though combinators are very flexible, the code is trivially readable, and development is exceedingly fast, combinators result in potentially incorrect parsing on grammars that are not context-free; the OData ABNF is not a context-free grammar, so we cannot rely on combinators.
+You can see an attempt at this implementation [here](https://github.com/OData/odata.net/blob/corranrogue9/framework/interfacesanddatatypes/odata/Root/OdataResourcePath/CombinatorParsers/OdataRelativeUriParser.cs).